kaitz/warc_f/readme.md

       to the record id in the file.
       File is written only when WARC CONTENT_LENGTH present and filled value is larger than 0.
       WARC headers fields are swapped with id's (see table below).

+      If the content has an HTTP header then split it into two files.
+      File names have prefix h - header, c - content or just a number for unidentified content.
+      Based on the type of content, some c or number files have well-known extensions.
       This option creates multiple output files.

       dm - In decode mode the WARC header file is read into the memory.
       After that the output file is created by writing the header and reading/writing its corresponding content file if any.
+      This option restores the original file, assuming that the contents of the files have not changed.
 * l{n}

       List WARC header record WARC_TYPE=="response" field values.
-      Default is target-uri's (n=14) to output file. n can be value in the range of 0-26. (see table below)
+      Default is target-uri's (n=14) to output file. n can be value in the range of 0-27. (see table below)

 # Memory usage
-  * e,d - size of the file
+  * e,d,es - size of the file
-  * es,dm,l - size of the WARC header size
+  * dm,l - size of the WARC header size

 # WARC field types and values
 These field values are used internally.